-Our proposed SCCE approach allows us to capture nonlinearities in the unobserved factors and is therefore able to handle concerns like those just mentioned.
-It should therefore be well-suited for studying the impact of ITSC on wage inequality.
-We use the same balanced subsample of \citeauthor{voig}'s \citeyearpar{voig} dataset as \citet{yin21}, and \citet{juo22}.\footnote{The dataset is available from the website of Journal of Business \& Economic Statistics at: \texttt{https://www.tandfonline.com/doi/full/10.1080/07350015.2019.1623044\#d1e18402}.} Hence, in this illustration, $N = 313$ and $T = 48$, which according to the Monte Carlo results reported in Section \ref{mc} should be more than enough to ensure good performance.
-The model is also the same, except that we do not presume a linear factor structure.
-It is given by
+Our SCCE approach is designed to capture such nonlinearities in the unobserved factors, making it well-suited for studying the effect of ITSC on wage inequality.
+We use the same balanced subsample of \citeauthor{voig}'s \citeyearpar{voig} dataset as \citet{yin21}, and \citet{juo22}.\footnote{The dataset is available from the website of Journal of Business \& Economic Statistics at: \texttt{https://www.tandfonline.com/doi/full/10.1080/07350015.2019.1623044\#d1e18402}.} Thus, $N=313$ and $T=48$, which according to the Monte Carlo results in Section \ref{mc} should ensure good performance.
+The model is the same as in these papers, except that we do not impose a linear factor structure:

-where $\frac{w_{L,i,t}}{w_{H,i,t}}$ is the relative wage of low-skilled to high-skilled workers.
-In our analysis, we focus on two key regressors.
-The first is $\ln(\sigma_{i,t})$, which captures input skill intensity and serves as a proxy for ITSC.
-This measure -- constructed by \citet{voig} -- is defined as the weighted average share of white-collar workers involved in the production of industry $i$-s intermediate manufacturing inputs.\footnote{The weights are derived from input-output expenditure data.} Accordingly, one of our primary coefficients of interest is $\beta_{1,i}$.
-The second regressor, $\ln\left(\frac{H_{i,t}}{L_{i,t}}\right)$, captures the relative demand for high- versus low-skilled labor, with $\beta_{2,i}$ being the corresponding coefficient.
+Here, $w_{L,i,t}/w_{H,i,t}$ is the relative wage of low-skilled to high-skilled workers.
+The two main regressors are $\ln(\sigma_{i,t})$, the input skill intensity and proxy for ITSC constructed by \citet{voig}, and $\ln(H_{i,t}/L_{i,t})$, the relative demand for high- versus low-skilled labor.
+The corresponding coefficients of interest are $\beta_1$ and $\beta_2$.